The Ultimate Guide to Stores for Baby, Toddler, and Children’s Clothes and Products in Japan

 Akachan Honpo (赤ちゃん本舗・アカチャンホンポ)

 Akachan Honpo is a mid-range store that is sometimes cheaper than Babies R Us depending on the product and sale.
 We always got our daughter’s ICREO formula from here when it was on sale because it was a pretty good deal in comparison to other stores.
-I’m not a fan of their baby clothes, however, as the quality is a bit lacking.
+I’m not a fan of their clothes and shoes, however, as the quality is a bit lacking.

 They also have a free point card so you can accumulate points every time you shop and then use those points towards another purchase.
 (Keep your eye out for 5x point days.)
 If you sign up while you’re pregnant, you’ll get a lot of free products like small packages of diapers for newborns and caffeine-free drinks.